cxz222/QuickEye-repo/README.md

 ## Pipelines

-To work around the small data problem, I developed two distinct pipelines, each following a strategy required for small data.
+To work around the small data problem (a total of 28 objects in 6 classes), I developed two distinct pipelines, each following one strategy required for small data.
 The first performs data augmentation; the second uses meta-learning.
 These two strategies can be combined in practice.
 I used [Prototypical Networks](https://arxiv.org/abs/1703.05175) and adapted code from [MetaOptNet](https://github.com/kjunelee/MetaOptNet) for the meta-learning pipeline.

 ![alt text](https://raw.githubusercontent.com/cxz222/QuickEye-repo/master/README%20images/pipeline.png)